alexandreks00/rijksmuseum-assignment/README.md

    - Define test cases for each user story, covering positive and negative scenarios.
    - Incorporate exploratory testing to uncover unforeseen issues.
    - Establish a balance between unit testing, integration testing, and end-to-end testing.

+List any issues after reviewing the acceptance criteria’s
 ### Issues in Acceptance Criteria:
 1. **User Story 1:**
    - Ensure compatibility testing in IE and Firefox.